mozilla/gecko-dev/docs/contributing/directory_structure.rst

 the complete firefox source code of branch HEAD).

-In order to modify the source, you have to acquire it either by downloading a :ref:`snapshot <Mercurial Overview>` of the sources or by checking out the current sources from
+In order to modify the source, you have to acquire it either by downloading a :ref:`snapshot <Firefox Contributors' Quick Reference>` of the sources or by checking out the current sources from
 :ref:`the repository <Firefox Contributors' Quick Reference>`.